fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/Find-AzureRmResource.md

 ```

 ### -Top
-Specifies the number of resources to retrieve.
+Specifies the number of resources that this cmdlet gets.

 ```yaml
 Type: Int32